CurmeiBianca/AP_26_2A2_CURMEI_BIANCA/README.md

 Aceasta implementeaza cerinta:

-"The suer must be able to manually edit the mazen by clicking a cell wall to toggle it on/off"
+"The user must be able to manually edit the maze by clicking a cell wall to toggle it on/off"

 ### Export PNG

 Metoda exportImage();
-* creeaza un BufferdImage
+* creeaza un BufferedImage
 * deseneaza labirintul in imagine
 * este folosita de MazeExporter pentru salvarea PNG